Everything You Need to Know about GMAT Test Day

 Arriving Prepared on Test Day

-Items Allowed in the Test Center
+Items Allowed in the Test Center and the Online Set Up

 Test Center Rules and Regulations

 All testing aids are expressly forbidden while taking the GMAT, including electronic devices, books, or any other item that could assist a test-taker.
 Students are subject to video and audio monitoring while undergoing the exam, and students may not communicate with each other in any way or otherwise disrupt the testing session.
-Leaving the test room during the test period without the permission of the test administrator is prohibited, and students must stay in the designated areas during breaks.
+Leaving the test room during the exam without the permission of the test administrator is not allowed, and students must stay in the designated areas during breaks.
 Access to cell phones, laptops, or any other communication device will not be permitted during break periods.
 Test materials cannot be removed from the test center and cannot be reproduced in any form.

 Test Day Chronology

-Upon arrival at the test center, the first step is to check in.
-This process begins with the presentation of valid identification and the signing of the GMAT Examination & Testing Rules Agreement.
+After arriving at the test center, the first step is checking in.
+This begins with showing valid identification and signing the GMAT Examination & Testing Rules Agreement.
 Administrators then digitally record the test-taker's signature, photograph, and palm vein pattern.
 Before being assigned a computer workstation, students must sign the non-disclosure agreement.
 Students who do not complete all steps of this process will not be allowed to take the test.
-The GMAT begins with the analytical writing assessment (30 minutes), followed immediately by the integrated reasoning section (30 minutes).
-Test-takers are then given an optional five-minute break.
-Next is the 75-minute quantitative section and then another optional five-minute break.
-The test concludes with the 75-minute verbal section.
-Total testing time (with breaks) is 3 hours and 40 minutes.
-After finishing the test, students are shown their unofficial total scores and section scores for verbal, quantitative, and integrated reasoning.
-They are given two minutes to either accept or cancel these scores.
-Before leaving the test center, students are asked a series of questions about demographics, background, graduate school plans, and willingness to participate in surveys.

 Penalties for Violations